Your heartbeat makes life possible – and when atrial fibrillation (AFib) interrupts it, we’re dedicated to restoring your heart rhythm.

 Read more about the hybrid ablation procedure for AFib.

 A doctor threads a thin tube (catheter) through one of your blood vessels to your heart.
-Then we use radiofrequency (RF) or cryoablation (extreme cold) to alter (ablate) the tissue that causes arrhythmia.
+Then we use radiofrequency (RF) heat or cryoablation (extreme cold) to alter (ablate) the tissue that causes arrhythmia.
 We offer catheter ablation and medical management for:

 Learn more about cardiac ablation.